Random Walks on the Generalized Symmetric Group: Cutoff for the One-sided Transposition Shuffle: Abstract

 \section{Abstract}

-In this paper, we present a proof for the exhibition of a cutoff for the one-sided transposition (OST) shuffle on the generalized symmetric group $G_{m,n}$.
+In this paper, we present a detailed proof for the exhibition of a cutoff for the one-sided transposition (OST) shuffle on the generalized symmetric group $G_{m,n}$.
 Our work shows that based on techniques for $m \leq 2$ proven in \cite{M20}, we can prove the cutoff in total variation distance and separation distance for an unbiased OST shuffle on $G_{m,n}$ for any fixed $m \geq 1$ in time $n \log(n)$.
+We also prove the branching rules for the simple modules of $G_{m,n}$ and lay down some of the mathematical foundation for proving the conjecture for the cutoff in total variation distance for any general biased OST shuffle on $G_{m,n}$.